tcosolutions/checkmate-ce/README.md

 * Checkmate is licensed under the MIT license.
 To view a copy of this license, visit [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 * Original Checkmate's parts remain release under MIT License.
-However modifications are finally released under AGPL-3.0 license (previously LGPL 2.1 with Commons Cluase).
+However modifications are finally released under AGPL-3.0 license (previously LGPL 2.1 with Commons Clause).
 Please refer to LICENSE for more info.